TalentLayer/talentlayer-contracts/docs/troubleshooting.md

 # Troubleshooting

+- use node version: v16.19 (lts/gallium) (some dependencies are not compatible with higher node version)

 ## Deploy

 - Due to slow network on sometimes on testnet, there is a wait in the execution off `setup-allFakeData`
-- Error `no such file or directory, open ... artifacts`: launch `npx hardhat clean`
+- Error `no such file or directory, open ... artifacts`: run `npx hardhat clean`
+- Error: `IPFS error FetchError [...] connect ETIMEDOUT`: try to switch your wifi network

 ## Subgraph